wtzmuda/twardowsky2/11-System_design/Requirements/REQ.TWR2.AVI.DES.39 ❌.md

 # Conflict

-YES - the given requirement states that RF devices must employ "RF windows" in the airframe shell plating for antennas mounted inside the airframe.
-However, the compared requirement states that RF transmitters, receivers or transceivers are not allowed to be mounted externally, and should have "RF Window" for antennas mounted internally or two-sided antenna mounted externally to provide 360 coverage.
-The conflicting point here is about the use of external antennas - the first requirement allows them, the second does not. - [[REQ.TWR2.AVI.DES.20   ]]
+YES - The given requirement suggests that any RF devices should not have antennas mounted externally on the airframe, but should have "RF windows" for antennas mounted internally.
+On the other hand, the requirement to compare suggests that RF antennas should either have "RF windows" for internal mounting or be mounted externally for 360-degree coverage, which contradicts the first requirement - [[11-System_design/Requirements/REQ.TWR2.AVI.DES.20 ❌.md]]

-Resolution: The requirements would need to be revised for alignment about the use of externally mounted antennas.
-An agreement about whether they could be used or not, and if used, under what conditions, is required.
+The conflict can be resolved by aligning both requirements to allow for both internal and external mounting while ensuring that both conditions meet the 360-degree coverage requirement.